xtnctx/BFRBSys/FlutterApp/README.md

 ### This version is being implemented on the Android platform using the [website](https://github.com/xtnctx/bfrbsys/tree/main/website) version.

-- The bluetooth transfer and REST API (which will be also re/created) is the main goal of this app.
+- The bluetooth communication and REST API (which will also re/created) is the main goal of this app.